xtonousou/ship/guide.md

 Returns a list of common IPv4 and IPv6 addresses (bogon IPs)

-You can use them to configure your :fire: firewall, or even identify ranges
+You can use them to configure your firewall, or even identify ranges

 ![list example][list-img]